Sebyverse/Sebyverse/README.md

-I make things that make money.
+Make things that make people excited to be alive

-Then I do it again.

-hmu @sebyverse anywhere
+@sebyrubino on X.